rogitoms/Flappy-Bird/README.md

 As you progress, the difficulty increases with faster pipes and narrower gaps, making it more challenging to survive.
 Try to beat your high score and challenge your friends!

 ## Features
-- **Dynamic 3D Environment**: Enjoy vibrant visuals and interactive scenes created with Three.js.
+- **3D Environment**: Enjoy vibrant visuals and interactive scenes created with Three.js.
 - **Realistic Gravity Mechanics**: The bird responds to realistic physics, making gameplay more engaging.
 - **Progressive Difficulty**: As your score increases, the game becomes more challenging.
 - **Collision Detection**: Accurate physics simulation ensures collisions are responsive.